 HUD publishes income limits annually in or around April and issued the 2024 limits on April 1, 2024.
 At program launch, HRRP will use the 2024 HUD income limits by county to verify applicant household income.
-Applications will be evaluated based on the HUD income limits in effect at the time of application submission.
+HUD income limits for 2025 were published on May 1, 2025.
+Applications will be evaluated based on the HUD income limits in effect when the application reaches income verification.
 The program will update the income tables for the program each year when the new income tables are made effective by HUD.